 Mechanism of Injury

 The cause of symptomatic, icteric hepatic injury from gentamicin is not known, but likely to be immunoallergic.
 Uptake of aminoglycosides into hepatocytes is limited and they are rapidly excreted in the urine; high concentrations are found in mainly in renal tubular cells and hair cells of inner ear perhaps explaining why they are more likely to cause nephro- or oto- rather than hepatotoxicity.

 The outcome of hepatic injury due to aminoglycosides is usually benign.
 Acute liver failure has not been associated with gentamicin use and no convincing cases of chronic bile duct vanishing syndrome have been described after its use.
 Patients with clinical apparent reactions to gentamicin should probably avoid all systemic aminoglycoside use.

-References to the hepatotoxicity of gentamicin are provided in the overview section on the drug class of Aminoglycosides (Updated March 2018).
+References to the safety and potential hepatotoxicity of gentamicin are provided in the Overview section on the Aminoglycosides.

 Drug Class: Aminoglycosides